Westport spatial study of PM2.5 and continuous PM10 winter 2023

 These spatial surveys are NOT for evaluating the performance of individual households and discharges.
 But they help us identify areas where air quality is poorest and may require further monitoring.

 This winter we have added three extra monitoring locations to the spatial survey to help provide more robust data for modelling.
 That is a total of 18 sites around the town.
 We have also set up a temporary continuous monitor in Westport measuring PM 10 and PM 2.5.
 Alongside this we have two reference samplers collecting particulate on filters which are lab analysed.
 The reference machines allow us to check data collected by other instruments to provide the most accurate results.

 The current air quality standard in New Zealand is a PM 10 daily average limit of 50 micrograms/m3.
 The National Environmental Standard for Air Quality (NESAQ) is currently under review and it is proposed to change the national standard to a PM 2.5 daily average.
 Collecting both PM 10 and PM 2.5 data will enable us to compare Westport air quality results to both the current and possible future standards.

 Westport and Reefton SO2 and NO2 winter 2022

-SO2 and NO2 surveys in Westport and Reefton this winter
+Sulphur dioxide (SO2) and nitrogen dioxide (NO2) surveys in Westport and Reefton were undertaken during winter 2022

 NO2 and SO2 are products of combustion – such as solid-fuel burning for domestic fires and industrial processes or from vehicle emissions and they can have effects on human health, such as respiratory illnesses.

 Some SO2 data was collected in Westport and Reefton in the early 2000’s.
-NO2 has not been monitored previously on the West Coast.
+NO2 had not been monitored previously on the West Coast.

-The NO2 / SO2 survey will run over two months this winter.
-Passive sample collection tubes such as those shown below were installed at 16 locations around Westport and 15 locations around Reefton in June.
+The NO2 / SO2 survey ran over two months during winter 2022.
+Passive sample collection tubes such as those shown below were installed at 16 locations around Westport and 15 locations around Reefton.